-When you are running in MACH3 mode, you can make yourself a speed chart by asking the spindle to go 1000 rpm, and then recording the Hz reading on the keypad.
+When you are running in MACH 3 mode, you can make yourself a speed chart by asking the spindle to go 1000 rpm, and then recording the Hz reading on the keypad.
+Then you will have an easy reference point to set the Hz settings for various spindle speeds under manual control.

-THREADING TIPS FOR THE TURNADO
+THREADING TIPS FOR THE BRIDGEMILL and TURNADO

-Following are some settings and tips to make threading easier on your TURNADO machine.
+Following are some settings and tips to make threading easier on your BRIDGEMILL machine.
+Remember the axes designations used here are for lathe mode.